-The Bachelor of Fine Arts Degree program curriculum focuses on design basics, color theory, drawing and painting, while the core curriculum explores the theories of conceptual problem solving, along with the fundamentals of graphic design, typography, visual communication and interactive/web design.
+The program curriculum focuses on design basics, color theory, drawing and painting, and explores the theories of conceptual problem solving, along with the fundamentals of graphic design, typography, visual communication, and interactive/web design.
 In advanced studio courses, students explore design history, advanced typography, principles of advertising and marketing, as well as advertising, publication and production design.
 Through a series of professionally based projects, students will compile a portfolio of work in their junior year of study in preparation for a required internship and employment opportunities.
 Students will also develop a capstone project in their senior year of study.